dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 - I'm an independent software researcher, turned entrepreneur.
-- 20 years experience in UI development across all platforms from web to VR
-- My research interest is in the computational structure of user interfaces.
+- I am the founder of [Hyperfiddle](https://www.hyperfiddle.net/), a "UI Notebook" for programmers.
+	- We exist to let you program your business without drowning in complexity.
+	- We develop Photon, a Clojure/Script dialect for unified full-stack web apps.
+Photon abstracts over the frontend/backend network separation, with managed client/server datasync built into the language runtime itself.
+- I participate in Lindsay T the Lady Engineer's weekly program for female pre-seed founders.
+- My long-term mission is to help people collaborate better/faster—and think more rigorously—with software.
+The first step in this is to tame runaway complexity in today’s information systems.
 - ### Contact
 	- https://twitter.com/dustingetz (private messages welcome!)
-- ### Bio
-	- I am the founder of Hyperfiddle, a "UI Notebook" for programmers.
-	- At Hyperfiddle we develop [[Photon]], a full stack Clojure/Script dialect for UI that abstracts over the frontend/backend network separation, with managed client/server datasync built into the language runtime itself.
-	- My long-term mission is to help people collaborate at scale with the structure and bandwidth of software.
-The first step in this is to tame runaway complexity in today’s information systems.
-	- Giving back: I participate in Lindsay T the Lady Engineer's weekly program for female pre-seed founders.
 - ### Essays
 	- [[What is the job you that need developers for?
 (2022)]]
 	- [[Low-code is boilerplate automation, not abstraction (2022)]]